Pricing for Large Positions in Contingent Claims: Setup

-\begin{remark} $n$ appears in two places in the value function.
-The superscript $n$ outside the parentheses represents the fact that the assets $S^n$ and local martingale measures $\qprob^n$ are changing with $n$.
+Note that $n$ appears in two places.
+The superscript $n$ outside the parentheses accounts for the dependence of $S^n$ and $\mathcal{H}^n$ upon $n$.
 The $n$ in $h^n$ represents the fact that the claim may be changing with $n$.
 In the case where $h^n\equiv 0$, set